kodarn/Sparsnas/README.md

 ![Look up the CRC algorithm used in the Texas Instruments documentation and test the values](Docs/13.Look.up.the.CRC.algorithm.used.in.TI-docs.and.test.the.values.png?raw=true "Look up the CRC algorithm used in the Texas Instruments documentation and test the values")

-We do a quick implementation of the algorithm in an online c++ compiler/debugger environment, and when executing it we end up with "crc checksum: 0x1204" which matches the expected crc value.
+We do a quick implementation of the algorithm in an online C++ compiler/debugger environment, and when executing it we end up with "crc checksum: 0x1204" which matches the expected crc value.

 We can now go on to the next step in the analysis which is recording more data.
-Now since the sender and receiver are of the Texas Instruments family CCxxxx, we use a usb hardware dongle called ["Yard Stick One"](https://greatscottgadgets.com/yardstickone/).
+Now since the sender and receiver are part of the Texas Instruments family CCxxxx, we use a usb hardware dongle called ["Yard Stick One"](https://greatscottgadgets.com/yardstickone/).
 It consists of a CC1111 chip which can be controlled using the Python-library RfCat.

 To start doing this, we need to feed the things we have seen so far in the analysis into the CC1111-tranceiver.
-Here's how we do that:
+The screen below demonstrates how to retrieve all the necessary values.

 ![Determine CC1111 tranceiver parameters in RfCat](Docs/16.Determine.CC1111.tranceiver.parameters.in.RfCat.png?raw=true "Determine CC1111 tranceiver parameters in RfCat")